 New!
 Download this park's digital map to your iOS Apple and Android device.

-With the glow of the full moon to guide us, join us as we hike to the little known falls of Knox Farm and experience the park during twilight hours.
-Moon gazing to follow program weather permitting.
+With the glow of the full moon to guide us, embark on a nighttime journey through Knox Farm and experience the park "after hours".
+Stargazing to follow program, weather permitting.